ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step08.md

 # Lab: Using the Data Service

+In this lab you will learn how to:

+* inject the service into pages
+* diagnose errors that occur while you are developing your application
+* get real data from the service, replacing the fake data from our earlier mocking

 ## Injector Error

 Start by creating a feature branch and then injecting the `WeatherProvider` into the current weather page.